infeeeee/kimai-widget/README.md

 * After you selected the project and the task, click on the play ▶️ button.
 * To stop the current timer, click on the stop ⏹️ button.
 * Any time the skin shows wrong data, just click on the reload 🔄 button.
 It happens when rainmeter loads.
+* If you click on the Kimai logo, it opens your kimai homepage in your default browser

 ## Authors